seme4/ssi-consultancy/DeployerDeveloperReview.md

     $ git checkout TAG_NAME

-* A pre-bundled TAR.GZ file prepared using `make tarball`.
+* A pre-bundled tar.gz file, prepared using `make tarball`.
-* A pre-bundled ZIP or TAR.GZ file prepared using GitHub's release feature:
+* A pre-bundled zip or tar.gz file prepared using GitHub's release feature:
   - [Creating Releases](https://help.github.com/articles/creating-releases/)
   - [Release Your Software](https://github.com/blog/1547-release-your-software)

-### Decide which operating systems are to be supported
+### Decide which operating systems are supported

 The deployers guide should state what operating systems are supported, and also what others sameAs Lite is known to run on.

-### Decide which Apache versions, and other web servers, are to be supported
+### Decide which Apache versions, and other web servers, are supported

 .htaccess uses: